Tree planting: Spring and summer planting with stored stock

+By region

+Planted forests account for 8% of the total forest area, covering an estimated 312 million ha in 2025.
+The largest area of planted forests is in Asia, at 146 million ha, where this forest type represents 23% of the total forest area (the largest proportion of any region).
+The area of planted forests has increased in all regions (by a total of 120 million ha) since 1990, but, globally, the rate of increase slowed between 2015 - 2025.
+Intensively managed plantation forests account for about half the total planted-forest area worldwide.
+The largest share of this category of planted forests is in South America, where it constitutes nearly 100% of all planted forests.
+Almost all plantation forests (95%) in South America are composed of introduced species.
+Europe has the lowest share of plantation forest, at about 6% of the total area of planted forests.

 By country

 Australia

 Australian forests have been heavily affected since European colonisation, and some attempts have been made to restore native habitats, both by government and individuals.
 Greening Australia is a national Non profit set up to run the "National Tree Program" initiated by the Federal Government in 1982.

 There is a strong volunteer movement for conservation in Australia through Landcare and other networks.
 National Tree Day is organised annually by Planet Ark in the last week in July, encouraging the public to plant 1 million native trees per year.
 Growing trees for Timber industries is a long-term project.
 It may take many years for a tree to mature to an age and size that is appropriate for the Timber to be used by industry.
 Some trees are many hundreds of years old.

 Many state governments run their own "Million Tree" programs each year to encourage community involvement.

-Trees for Life (Brooklyn Park) is an excellent example of a community organisation having a sustainable impact.